ndonkoHenri/Flet-Custom-Controls/Vertical Slider/README.md

 I inspired myself from [this](https://flutterawesome.com/flutter-vertical-slider-widget-to-customize-the-appearance-of-the-slider/) flutterawesome project.

 The `example.py` file in this repo mimics the capture found on that site.

-### Known Issue
-I noticed that when the slider is resized, it becomes hideous.
-Will work on that soon and push an update.